Home

 Proper trowel-notch size and knowing the time it takes for the adhesive to develop, as well as proper floor preparation and adhesive selection are all required for a successful installation.

-A newer method of contract carpet installation is "double glue down".
-In this process the cushion (pad) is glued to the floor, then the carpet is glued to the cushion.
+Another method of contract carpet installation is 'double glue down'.
+In this process the cushion (pad) is glued to the floor, then the carpet is glued to the cushion with a quick-release glue.
+With this type of installation, the carpet can be removed for replacement without having to remove the pad that is glued to the floor.

 Ground-in dust, dirt, sand or grit are the enemy and it is your vacuum's job to remove them.
 But did you know an excessively soiled carpet can hold up to one pound of dirt in each square yard?
 This can occur especially at entrance ways and in heavily trafficked areas that are seldom vacuumed properly and not cleaned frequently enough.